FFAR Awards $1 Million Grant to Improve Health through Fruit and Vegetable Consumption

 North Carolina State University researchers seek to improve nutritional content of food products

-The Foundation for Food and Agriculture Research (FFAR), a nonprofit established in the 2014 Farm Bill with bipartisan congressional support, awarded a $1 million Seeding Solutions grant to North Carolina State University, where researchers will study the micronutrients and bioactive phytochemicals provided by fruits and vegetables used in food products.
+The Foundation for Food & Agriculture Research (FFAR), a nonprofit established in the 2014 Farm Bill with bipartisan congressional support, awarded a $1 million Seeding Solutions grant to North Carolina State University, where researchers will study the micronutrients and bioactive phytochemicals provided by fruits and vegetables used in food products.
 This approach will help food companies develop products that more effectively deliver the health benefits of fruits and vegetables.
-The FFAR grant has been matched with funding from the Dole Food Company, Standard Process, Inc., and NC State University for a total $2 million investment.
+The FFAR grant has been matched with funding from the Dole Food Company, Standard Process, Inc. and NC State University for a total $2 million investment.

 An estimated 87 percent of U.S. consumers do not eat the recommended 4 1/2 cups of fruits and vegetables per day.
 The goal of this research is to improve the nutritional density of common fruits and vegetables in a range of consumer products.
 Researchers said it is not about how many fruits and vegetables are on your plate but rather how the health benefits can be more effectively delivered to the body.
 Researchers will use cutting-edge genetic and phenotype mapping of blueberries, bananas and spinach to identify breeding practices to enhance the nutritional content of these foods.